Gary Karr

-Gary Michael Karr (November 20, 1941 – July 16, 2025) was an American classical double bass virtuoso and an influential teacher.
-He was considered to be one of the best bassists of the 20th and 21st centuries.
-In the 1960s he pioneered the use of the double bass as a virtuoso solo instrument and new compositions were written for it.
+Gary Michael Karr (November 20, 1941 – July 16, 2025) was an American classical double bass virtuoso and academic teacher.
+In the 1960s he pioneered the use of the double bass as a solo instrument and new compositions were written for it.
 The Times said he was to the double bass "what Segovia was to the classical guitar".
 His playing was described as singing "with all the richness of the cello, the warmth of the viola and the agility of the violin".
 He performed with orchestras worldwide and founded the International Society of Bassists in 1976.

 Life and career

 Early life and education

 Karr was born Gary Michael Kornbleit in Los Angeles on November 20, 1941, into a Jewish family of Lithuanian descent.
 His father Joe Kornbleit, who changed the family name, worked in a shoe shop; his mother Miriam (nee Nadel) was an oboist.
 A younger sister played the harp.

 Seven generations of his ancestors had been double bass players but he was not encouraged to go into music, and in an interview he said he had no contact with the professional bassists in his family.
 His parents tried to steer him into a career in medicine.
 He was first taught by his grandfather's friend, Uda Demenstein, and at age nine started learning on a one-eighth size instrument which was a family heirloom.

 Karr began playing in an orchestra as a child with violinist Jack Benny.
 He attended Fairfax High School in Los Angeles and in 1959 gave a recital which included the bass recitative from the finale of Beethoven's Ninth Symphony.
-He won a scholarship to the Juiliard School in New York, where he performed in the US premiere of Henze's opera 'Elegy for Young Lovers'.
+He won a scholarship to the Juilliard School in New York, where he performed in the US premiere of Henze's opera 'Elegy for Young Lovers'.
 He studied at the University of Southern California; at the Juilliard School in New York City his major teachers included Herman Reinshagen and Stuart Sankey.